Welcome to beets! This guide will help you begin using it to make your music collection better.

 Queries will answer all your questions.)

-beet list command has another useful option worth mentioning,
+beet list command also has an

-which searches for albums instead of songs:
+-a option, which searches for albums instead of songs:

 $ beet ls -a forever Bon Iver - For Emma, Forever Ago Freezepop - Freezepop Forever